A Guide to Training Room Design

 #1 Classroom Style

 The classroom style is a training room layout that mimics the look and feel of a traditional classroom setting.
 Training tables are lined up in rows facing the front of the room where the training instructor stands.
 Each table generally seats at least two people.
+It is important to note that training tables differ from your normal commercial office desks found in the office.

 Typically, this training room style is best suited for: